-The pipe stress analysis software consider the effect of:
+The advanced pipe stress analysis using the piping software and 3D modelling consider the effect of:

 - Pressure and temperature